Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 ![Vector state](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Vector%20state.png)

-Anyway, there is a checksum system somewhere that precludes any possibility of un-erasing a picture by simply reversing the order of operation on the vector state and/or modifying the last byte of its corresponding picture data area that is supposedly used as a state indicator.
+Anyway, there is a checksum system at addresses 0x010D7-0x10D8 and 0x011B0-0x011B1 that precludes any possibility of un-erasing a picture by simply reversing the order of operation on the vector state.
 Doing this simply messes-up all the filesystem and forces the camera to self-erase all memory slots.
-Additionnaly, each picture slot contains lots of additionnal information poorly documented.

 SO